e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 They also destroy companies from the inside out and are rarely - if ever - caught for it.
 If anything, they are praised for it, or it's all part of the randomness of life.

-I do understand the dynamic at play - it's not a hard one to grasps - I don't follow leaders and organizations that tolerate politics at any levels.
+I do understand the dynamic at play - it's not a hard one to grasp - I don't follow leaders and organizations that tolerate politics at any levels.
 There is literally nothing in it for anyone.

+That's because most of the time, politics are a symptom of a bigger problem, one that is borderline impossible to fix.

+Politics emerges in a context where manipulation is possible.
+Manipulation is hyper possible in an environment of insecurities, doubts and fear.
+When politics sets in, it is usually built on top of a layer of denial of these problems.

+Which means that you are now layers above the root cause of the problem, desperately hoping you'll be able to make a significant change from up there.

+It's an environment where you will be putting in a lot of energy for very little return.
+So it's time to cut your loses.

+If you are there as a founder though, first cut the layer of opacity politics created, cut loose those who reinforce the opacity.
+Then and only then you can rebuild your culture.

 @#$motivationandinspiration$#@
 ### Motivation & Inspiration
+HERERERE
 #### Motivation
 Motivation is the inner force that drive us to act on things.